HafsaTATA/LeetCode-problems/1832.Check if the sentence is Panagram/Approach.md

 # Approach :
 A pangram is a sentence where every letter of the English alphabet appears at least once.

-I chose to use a set because it provides an efficient way to eliminate duplicate characters and count the unique alphabets present in the sentence.
+And I chose to use a set because it provides an efficient way to eliminate duplicate characters and count the unique alphabets present in the sentence.